-Over 96 million people worldwide work remotely at least some of the time.
+Millions of people worldwide work remotely at least some of the time.
 Within two years, over 70 percent of U.S. workers will use a combination of desktop computers, smartphones, and tablets to work across devices.

-Driving productivity with the right business communication tools in 2018 requires technology that’s flexible, mobile, and unified.
+Driving productivity with the right business communication tools in 2022 requires flexible, mobile, and unified technology.
 These factors have driven the rapid growth of Unified-Communications-as-a-Service (UCaaS), or hosted cloud communications tools for businesses.

 UCaaS integrates all of your apps into a single, easy-to-use portal, including email, presence, video conferencing, text messages, file-sharing, and more.
 This all-in-one portal for client and coworker communications is cloud-based and accessible from any device.

-5 UCaaS Features to Adopt in 2018
+5 Unified Communication Tools to Adopt in 2022

 Voice as a UCaaS feature can significantly reduce the costs of your business voice calls, especially if your organization has a lot of long-distance or international calls to make.
 Today’s cloud PBX tools offer rich, high-quality voice features like trunking, messaging, conference calling, call queuing, and interactive voice recognition (IVR).

-These cost savings can mount further for businesses with a great deal of inbound calls with UCaaS features for contact center environments.
+These cost savings can mount further for businesses with many inbound calls with UCaaS features for contact center environments.
 With integration with customer service apps and smarter call routing, real companies have shaved up to 10 seconds off their average call handling time.

 2. Mobility First